 Now, on the question of changing or abolishing it, which comes up regularly in policy debates.
 The impact on investors would depend heavily on how it’s changed.
 Would it be a reduced discount or back to the pre-1999 system?

-If the discount were reduced (say from 50% to 25%), after-tax returns on long-term investments would fall, especially for high-income investors.
+If the discount were reduced at all (whether to a lower fixed percentage or to the indexation method), after-tax returns on long-term investments would fall, especially for high-income investors.
 That would likely push some investors toward holding assets longer to defer tax, shift portfolios toward superannuation where CGT treatment is softer, or favour income-producing assets over growth assets.
 You’d also expect downward pressure on asset prices at the margin, because buyers would demand higher pre-tax returns to compensate for higher future tax.

-If the discount were abolished entirely and replaced with full taxation of nominal gains, the effects would be stronger.
+If the discount was replaced with indexation, the effects would be stronger than a mere cutting of the fixed percentage.
 Effective tax rates on equity investment would rise sharply, particularly during low-inflation periods where indexation would have made little difference.
 That would disproportionately affect growth assets like shares and property, increase lock-in behaviour (people holding assets just to avoid triggering tax), and likely reduce market liquidity.

 What if the discount was only cut for housing but retained for shares